3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 “We recently have played against teams that are very similar … where their tallest center or their most at-the-rim guy starts, and then they come in with a smaller (center),” Sixers head coach Nick Nurse said pregame.
 “The backup’s a small-ball guy or a little bit smaller version.
 So that’s part of why we started doing it, and it just so happens that it’s the third game in a row where we’re probably going to look the same.”

 Nurse indeed used Paul Reed when the Nets turned to small-ball five options.
-Bamba’s level of play tailed off.
+Bamba’s level of play tailed off and he wound up playing only 12 minutes.
 KJ Martin and Harris handled center minutes in the fourth quarter before Reed subbed back in with a little over three minutes left.

-Payne’s first stint in each half was very short — just a shade under three minutes.
+Payne’s first stint in each half was very short — a shade under three minutes.
 According to Nurse, Payne said he’d felt at about “75 percent” health Tuesday morning.
-In his return from an illness, he ultimately posted 15 points in 23 minutes.
+In his return from an illness, he ultimately posted 15 points over 23 minutes.

 Guards Payne, Lowry and Hield all made early three-point shots.
 With Lowry in charge of the offense, the Sixers grabbed a 13-5 edge and opened 7 for 8 from the floor.